-For more information, and to get required schedules if filing for an offer in compromise or a hardship case, visit our Web site at www.in.gov/dor/files/fs-oic.pdf You may also contact the Office of the Taxpayer Advocate directly at taxpayeradvocate@dor.in.gov, or by telephone at (317) 232-4692.
+For more information, and to get required schedules if filing for an offer in compromise or a hardship case, visit our Web site at: www.in.gov/dor/3883.htm You may also contact the Office of the Taxpayer Advocate directly at taxpayeradvocate@dor.in.gov, or by telephone at (317) 232-4692.
 Submit supporting information and documents to: Indiana Department of Revenue, Office of the Taxpayer Advocate, P.O.
-Box 6155, Indpls., IN 46206-6155.
+Box 6155, Indpls., Ind.
+46206-6155.

-Where to mail your tax return - labels for envelope
+Where to mail your tax return - use labels for envelope

-You will find mailing labels next to the envelope enclosed in this booklet.
+You'll find mailing labels next to the envelope enclosed in this booklet.
 Returns with payments enclosed have a different post office box number for mailing purposes.

-If you are enclosing a payment, please mail your tax return with all attachments to:
+If you are enclosing a payment, please mail your tax return with all enclosures to: